viewstools/docs/README.md

 ## Properties

-TODO Explain the difference between internal and external props
+TODO Explain the difference between internal and external props, and camel case

 ## Blocks